kevgo/has/README.md

 `has` is the programmer's version of the Unix `test` tool.
 It allows querying a wider variety of properties from the local computer than just the file system.
-Examples are the status and configuration of source code management and build systems or the configuration of the codebases in the local folder.
+Examples are the configuration of the codebases in the local folder as well as the status and configuration of source code management and build systems for them.

 The general usage is: